Founder & Lead Editor

 What Makes Nike Revolution 7 Stand Out?

-The midsole is a no-frills EVA compound, and the outsole has these multi-directional lugs that grip the pavement quite nicely.
-It’s not trying to be a marathon-winning super shoe; it's an accessible, everyday option for the casual user.
+The midsole is a no-frills EVA compound, and the outsole uses multi-directional lugs that grip pavement nicely.
+It’s not trying to be a marathon-winning super shoe.
+It’s an accessible, everyday option for casual use.
 As one customer put it, "The Nike Revolution 7 is a great choice for budget-conscious runners and beginners who are looking for a versatile and reliable trainer.
 Since it is relatively comfortable, you can use the show for walking, running, or at the gym."
-It’s this honesty in its design and purpose that really makes it a noteworthy contender in the entry-level market.
+That sums up the appeal: it knows its lane and sticks to it.

 Real Customer Experiences